 Vietnam: Three New Important Regulations on Data Protection in The Making

-It’s becoming urgent that Vietnam has proper regulations to protect data, especially personal data as its digital economy is growing fast, one of the highest in SEA.
+It’s becoming urgent for Vietnam to have proper data protection regulations, especially personal data as its digital economy is growing fast, one of the highest in SEA.
 Up to 53 percent of the Vietnamese population has access to the internet.
 Revenue from e-commerce grows at 25 percent annually and is expected to reach US$ 10 billion in 2020.

 Vietnam’s legal framework on data protection is still in its inception, with personal data protection rules scattered across many laws and regulations and dated around 20 years ago.
 The current framework is unclear and inadequate for implementation and has become an obstacle to the growth of the digital economy.